whiteblock/gossipsub-testing/README.md

 ### Phase 2: Message Delivery Ratio (MDR)

 The message delivery ratio observed in the Phase 2 tests was 99.3% - 100%.
-At a message rate of 200 msgs/sec, we had sent 36,000 messages to be generated per test.
+At an overall message rate of 200 msgs/sec in the network, the tests generated 36,000 messages to be gossiped.
 Upon implementing the fixes from [MDR Fix #1](#MDR-Fix-1-for-Phase-2---Outbound-Peer-Queue-Size) and [MDR Fix #2](#MDR-Fix-2-for-Phase-2---Testing-Logic-Refactor), the message delivery rate was rectified and any message loss was not the result of implementation errors.
-The results did, however, exhibit a menial degree of message loss (Series1a: 22, Series2a: 39, Series3a: 246, Series5a: 10, Series6a: 40) that was observed, and they were all found for cases with a degree input of 2.
+The results did, however, exhibit a menial degree of message loss (Series1a: 22 messages lost, Series2a: 39 messages lost, Series3a: 246 messages lost, Series5a: 10 messages lost, Series6a: 40 messages lost) that was observed, and they were all found for cases with a degree input of 2.
 The reason for this slight message loss is due to an overflow of the queue mentioned in MDR Fix #1, peerOutboundQueueSize, which is set to the default of 32 in our tests.
+A network generated with a B-A input of 2 is far from an ideal network topology because of its sparser nature.
+Thus, *it is suggested that the peering technology used in Ethereum 2.0 ensures that validators do not have peer sets as small as 2* to avoid low performance that can be seen in all Phase 2 tests with B-A input *m = 2*.

 Generally speaking, the degree distribution of a network affected the Last Delivery Hop (the number of hops a gossip message has to make in order to reach the last receiving node).
 There is a correlation between the degree of connectivity and last delivery hop.
 As shown in Graph 2, it is observed that as the degree was increased, the delivery hop count decreased.